-Square for Retail is one of mobile payment company Square’s industry-specific point-of-sale (POS) systems.
-Like all Square products, Square for Retail is consistently one of our recommended choices for small businesses, topping our list for the best retail POS systems year after year.
-It is affordable and easy to use, comes with tons of free tools, offers diverse options, and supports you as you grow with advanced features and add-ons.
+Square for Retail is one of Square’s industry-specific point-of-sale (POS) systems.
+Like all Square products, Square for Retail is consistently one of our recommended choices for small businesses, topping our list of the best retail POS systems year after year.
+It is affordable and easy to use, comes with tons of free tools, and offers advanced plans and add-ons to support you as you grow.

-This guide will touch briefly on setting up Square for Retail and then explore how to use it for your day-to-day operations, from managing inventory and ringing up sales to setting up commission tracking, running reports, and improving customer relationships.
+This guide will explore how to use Square for Retail—from setting up the software to managing inventory, ringing up sales, setting up commission tracking, running reports, and improving customer relationships.
 Create your free Square for Retail account to follow along.

 For detailed steps on getting started with Square for Retail, explore our Ultimate Square POS Setup Guide.
 Although it focuses on the flagship Square POS, the setup process is similar across all of Square’s POS products.